CIICA LIVE: The Global Barriers to CI for children

 There is an international shortage of therapists and teachers of the deaf; what is their role in the long-term in mainstream?

-See here Gabriel Gonzales practising his violin: it took five years to get a CI for Gabriel and music provides so much stimulation.
+See the video of Gabriel Gonzales practising his violin: it took five years to get a CI for Gabriel and music provides so much stimulation.

 See our exciting programme and information on speakers below: